What kind of projects does the Ross McKee Foundation fund?

 Does the Foundation fund education for individuals?

 The Foundation funds piano education for individuals through its two Andrieu Memorial scholarships, which are administered independently by San Francisco State University and the San Francisco Conservatory of Music.
-Funds are also provided for piano students through a variety of teaching organizations, including the Merola Program (vocal coaches/collaborative pianists) and the Community Music Center (scholarships for low-income piano students).
+Funds are also provided for piano students through a variety of organizations, including the Community Music Center (scholarships for low-income piano students) and summer music programs.
 Grant applications for individual educational funds are not accepted.

 Does the Foundation fund community music performances and education?